 While bowling is a relatively straightforward sport, there are a few ways in which you can find yourself in trouble for breaking simple rules.
-Luckily, we are here to teach you about violations in bowling!
-The fouls in bowling include crossing the foul line, shot clock fouls, and illegal pinfalls.
+The most common example is a foul, which happens when a bowler crosses the foul line.
+Luckily, we are here to teach you about fouls in bowling!

 What happens if a bowler crosses the foul line as they bowl?

-If a bowler steps over or onto the foul line, and they actually throw the ball during this movement, a foul will be called.
+If a bowler steps over or onto the foul line and they bowl during this movement, a foul will be called.
 On their first throw, the bowl will count as a part of the frame, but none of the felled pins will count toward their point total.
 They will then continue on to their second bowl of the frame.
-If a player crosses the line on the second throw, the points from tha throw will not count and play will move on to the next bowler.
+If a player crosses the line on the second throw, the points from that throw will not count, and play will move on to the next bowler.